Where to eat some of the best Chinese food in Montréal

 What do we mean by Chinese cuisine?

-There are eight regional cuisines in China: Lu (Shandong), Chuan (Szechuan), Hui (Anhui), Yue (Guangdong), Min (Fujian), Xiang (Hunan), Su (Jiangsu), and Zhe (Zhejiang).
-These distinct cooking styles differ greatly from each other based on regional ingredients, climate, geography and history.
-Don’t forget: China is huge!
+There is considered to be eight regional cuisines in China: Lu (Shandong), Chuan (Szechuan), Hui (Anhui), Yue (Guangdong), Min (Fujian), Xiang (Hunan), Su (Jiangsu), and Zhe (Zhejiang).
+These distinct cooking styles differ from each other based on region availabilities, climate, geography and history (China is huge!)

-Of these eight regional cuisines, however, the most well-known and influential are Lu, Chuan Cuisine, Yue, and Su Cuisine.
+However, the more well known and most influential cuisines among them are Lu, Chuan Cuisine, Yue, and Su Cuisine.
 These four cuisines are called the Four Major Cuisines or Four Cooking Styles in China.

-Over the years, as new generations of Chinese immigrants have come to the city, the Montréal Chinese food scene has diversified immensely.
-Here are some of the city’s best representations of these four major Chinese cuisines!
+Over the years through new generations of Chinese immigrants, the Montréal Chinese food scene has diversified immensely.
+Here are some of the city’s best representations a few of these four major Chinese cuisines!

 Yue Cuisine (Guangdong Cuisine)

 Check out La Maison Kim Fung in Chinatown.
-It’s one of the best spots for Cantonese food in the city, with endless options from fried noodles and sizzling hot pots of deliciously braised stews to flash-fried seasonal vegetables to order.
+It’s one of the best spots for Cantonese food in the city – endless options of fried noodles, sizzling hot pots of deliciously braised stews to flash fried seasonal vegetables to order.

-Restaurant Beijing Montreal (also located in Chinatown) is a local favourite for fast casual Cantonese food, daily specials and mysterious “secret menu” dishes to discover.
+Restaurant Beijing (also located in Chinatown) is a local favorite for fast casual Cantonese food, daily specials and mysterious off-menu “secret menu” dishes to discover.

-Restaurant PM is situated in the heart of downtown.
-“PM”, as it is known by locals, is popular with the neighbouring university kids for lunch specials and affordable meals.
+Pret à Manger is situated in the heart of downtown.
+“PM” as it is known by locals, is popular amongst the neighboring university kids for lunch specials and affordable meals.

 Chuan Cuisine (Sichuan Cuisine)

 Also called Szechuan Cuisine, Chuan cuisine is famous for being tongue-numbing spicy!
-The use of copious amounts of garlic and chili peppers, as well as the unique flavor of the Szechuan peppercorn is synonymous with Chuan food.
+The use of copious amounts of garlic, chili peppers, as well as the unique flavor of the Szechuan peppercorn is synonymous with Chuan food.

-There are no big surprises on the menu at restaurant Cuisine Szechuan.
-A local favourite for foreign students and expats, this spot serves up fiery dishes like poached fish fillet and bean sprouts in a chili and peppercorn broth and Yu Xiang eggplant with dou ban jiang.
+There is no surprise of what is on the menu at restaurant Cuisine Szechuan.
+A local favorite for foreign students and expats, this spot serves up fiery dishes like poached fish fillet and bean sprouts in a chili and peppercorn broth and Yu Xiang eggplant with dou ban jiang.

-The Wellington Promenade in Verdun is home to one of the most underrated Szechuan restaurants in the city.
-Hong Mere is a family-run restaurant specializing in home-cooked dishes.
+The Wellington Promenade is home to one of the most underrated Szechuan restaurants in the city.
+Hong Mere is a family run restaurant specializing in home-cooked dishes.
 The sliced whole pork elbow served cold and Dong-bei style glass-noodle or cumin beef are all sure bets.
-The best scallion pancakes in the city are served here.
+Best scallion pancakes in the city served here.

 Su Cuisine (Jiangsu Cuisine)

-You can’t miss the hordes of people huddled around the shop window watching Nouilles Lan Zhou’s noodle pulling, making fresh noodles to order.
-From steamy bowls of its famous beef shank noodles to a tantalizing bowl of dandan, have your noodles made in different thicknesses just the way you like them.
+You can’t miss the hoards of people huddled around the shop window watching Lan Zhou’s noodle pulling (making) fresh noodles to order.
+From steamy bowls of their famous beef shank noodles, to a tantalizing bowl of dandan, have your noodles made in different thicknesses just the way you like them.
+New location in the west island as well!

 Lu Cuisine (Shandong Cuisine)

-Northern Chinese food is also synonymous with dumplings.
-Visit Restaurant Yi Pin Xiang in Ville Saint Laurent for some of the most authentic northern style dumplings.
-The “Yi Pin Secret” dumplings are open-ended dumplings that are pan fried; lamb and coriander or pork and shrimp are crowd favorites.
+Northern Chinese food is also synonymous dumplings.
+Visit Yi Pin Xiang in Ville Saint Laurent for some of the most authentic northern style dumplings.
+The “Yi Pin Secret” dumplings are open ended dumplings that are pan fried; lamb and coriander or pork and shrimp are crowd favorites.

-You can take a trip through China’s different styles of cuisine without leaving the city.
-Discover what Chinese food has to offer beyond that old #3 special of General Tao and chicken fried rice – you never know what you may discover!
+Travel through China and cuisine styles without leaving the city.
+Discover what Chinese food has to offer beyond the #3 special of General Tao and chicken fried rice, you never know what you may find!

 Jason Lee